sonelrubin/dynamics-365-contact-center/contact-center/administer/cc-admin-center.md

 # Contact Center admin center

-Welcome to Contact Center admin center, the app that unifies and simplifies administration experience of your contact center.
+Welcome to Contact Center admin center, the app that unifies and simplifies the administration experience of your contact center.

 Use the Contact Center admin center app to set up the features in Dynamics 365 Contact Center, such as unified routing, knowledge articles, channels, voice, and agent experience profiles.